ESG investing is a complicated area with many ethical dilemmas and moral decisions to be made.

 It is easy to take the moral high ground of an ESG manager and exclude everything to do with War but often there is more to the situation as discussed.

 We have had a number of investors that have repositioned and included a tilt towards defence contractors in their portfolios as they see this as a growth area.

 Nucleus Wealth has many investors who want to exclude gambling but include tobacco.
 And many that want the exact opposite.
 Others want to exclude oil and coal stocks but do want to own fast food companies.
 The majority of ethical funds don’t give you these options or the ability to customise your portfolio to align to your preferences.
 Many questionable sectors are either all in or are all out.
 We think investors deserve better options and deserve to choose how their money is invested.

 Nucleus Wealth’s unique offering

-We have around 50 ethical, sector and asset class screens that allow you to customise your portfolio based on your values and beliefs, plus the ability to create specific custom screens.
-Our screens can be utilised across all of our active and passive portfolios and please see the link here to our portfolios page so you can view all our different offerings that you can apply the numerous screens too.
-Please log into our no-obligation onboarding portal to see more detailed information about each of our screens.
+We have around 100 ethical, sector and asset class screens and tilts that allow you to customise your portfolio based on your values and beliefs.
+We are always innovating and we have the flexibility to create specific custom screens also.
+Our screens can be utilised across all of our active and passive portfolios and see our investment options page so you can view all our different offerings that you can apply the numerous screens too.
+Log into our no-obligation onboarding portal to see more detailed information about each of our screens.

-If you would like to discuss investing with Nucleus Wealth or any of these ethical issues please book a call with me and I would be happy to chat and explain things in more detail.
+If you would like to discuss investing, any of these ethical issues or the screens and tilts available you can book a call with me here.
+I am always happy to chat and explain things in more detail.